Lakewood Motorcycle Accident Lawyers

 Injuries From Motorcycle Accidents

-Compared to drivers in cars, motorcyclists are especially vulnerable in that they do not have a steel cage around them to protect them from an impact.
 Modern cars have a variety of safety devices that motorcycles lack, including airbags, seat belts, and, perhaps most importantly, reinforced frames designed to protect their occupants.
 Motorcycles lack all of these things, and helmets and kevlar can only do so much.
-Motorcycle riders are often thrown from their bikes or directly hit by cars.
-As a result, motorcycle accident injuries have the potential to be especially dangerous and are statistically much more likely to result in death or severe injuries than car accidents.
+A motorcycle crash will often throw the rider off their bike, leading to a hard impact with the ground.
+Due to all these factors, motorcycle crashes are much more likely to result in death or severe injuries than car accidents.

-Here are some of the most common types of injuries motorcyclists suffer as the result of an accident:
+Here are some of the most common types of injuries motorcyclists suffer in accidents:

-• Head injuries: It is important to always wear a helmet, but even if you do, a crash can knock your head around and result in brain injuries, including concussions or other types of traumatic brain injury.
-Migraines, cluster headaches, and mood swings can also result from significant cranial impacts.
+• Head injuries: It is important to always wear a helmet, but even if you do, a crash can knock your head around and result in brain injuries.
+Common brain injuries from motorcycle crashes include concussions, migraines, cluster headaches, and mood swings.

 • Neck injuries: These often go along with head injuries, particularly if the head receives a direct impact.
 Since the neck houses part of the spinal cord, neck injuries can result in nerve damage or even paralysis.

-• Arm injuries: Many motorcyclists who are flung from their bikes instinctively try to catch themselves on their arms, leading to arm injuries.
+• Arm injuries: Many motorcyclists instinctively try to catch themselves on their arms after being ejected, leading to arm injuries.

 • Road rash: Any motorcyclist who has ever fallen off their bike knows that dragging on the road can do some serious damage to your skin.
 This road rash is even worse when your body is traveling at high speeds.

-• Leg injuries: Whether your legs hit the ground or parts of your bike, they could be subject to broken bones or other serious injuries.
+• Leg injuries: Whether your legs hit the ground or parts of your bike, you are likely to suffer broken bones or other serious injuries.

 • Other broken bones: When your body hits a car or the road, no bone is safe from the impact.

-• Burns: Particularly if the accident results in an explosion or contact with hot vehicle parts, you could suffer serious, disfiguring burns.
+• Burns: These injuries are particularly likely if the accident results in an explosion or you touch hot vehicle parts.

 Many of these injuries have the potential to be life-threatening.
 Unfortunately, a large number of motorcyclists hit by cars do not survive.
-Whatever injuries you or your loved one have suffered as a result of a motorcycle accident, an experienced personal injury attorney can help you win compensation.
+Whatever injuries you or your loved one suffered due to a motorcycle accident, an experienced personal injury attorney can help you pursue compensation.

 Are you in need of a lawyer for a recent Lakewood area motorcycle accident?